ihmeuw/vivarium_research/docs/source/model_design/vivarium_overview/vivarium_versus_other_model_types/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Another complexity enabled by microsimulation is the inclusion of time-varying rates dependent on multiple factors.
 A good example of this is in our microsimulation of Multiple Myeloma,
-which allow relapse hazard rates to vary over time since treatment line initiation.
-Read more about how we calculated relapse hazard rates :ref:`here <calc_mortality_relapse_hazard>`.
+which allow relapse and mortality hazard rates to vary over time since treatment line initiation, in addition to being impacted by the line of treatment, demographic covariates, and treatment regimen.
+Read more about how we calculated hazard rates :ref:`here <calc_mortality_relapse_hazard>`.

 .. todo::